-Nurturing impact can take time.
+Nurturing impact can take time and the best partnerships work is they are based on mutual interest.
 You should decide whether you or a member of your team is best placed to lead on these activities.

-Some of the possible risks with stakeholder engagement are:
+Some of the possible risks with stakeholder engagement are the below:

 It is useful to consider how to manage expectations and when to engage with the groups identified.
 Early engagement with stakeholders is often beneficial to establish their needs, identify how best to engage them with the research, build flexibility into engagement plans and manage concerns.
 Some questions to consider: